ospfranco/sol/README.md

 Things that are working:

-- Global Option + Space shortcut
+- Command + Space shortcut
-- Floating panel, that hides/shows correctly (a la spotlight/alfred/raycast)
+- Floating panel, that hides/shows correctly
-- (Rough) Keyboard events, basic state handling (via mobx)
+- Keyboard events, basic state handling (via mobx)
 - Some hardcoded code is in there for MY workflows
 - App search
 - Google translate
-- A basic todo list implementation
 - A basic calendar integration
 - A basic weather API integration (hardcoded to Munich)